My green thumb came only as a result of the mistakes I made while learning to see things from the plant’s point of view. ~H. Fred Hale

 Plant Swap – Seeds, Seedlings, Cuttings, and Baby Plants

 This particular swap has a more informal atmosphere than our regular swaps.
 There are no plant limits or specific procedures.
 You simply bring a few plants and swap with whomever you like.
 It is helpful not to go too crazy with plants and to bring what you can comfortably carry in a basket, small tray, or small box.
 This will allow you to walk around with your swappable plants and easily make exchanges.
-This swap is specifically dedicated to seeds, seedlings, cuttings, and baby plants.
-Plant beginnings to get Spring planting off to a great start and share a bit of plant love.
+This swap is specifically dedicated to house plants and potted garden plants.
+It’s all about sharing a bit of plant love.

 Our schedule will basically be brief introductions/ice breaker followed by a few minutes of browsing and mingling.
 Afterward, the swap begins intermixed with a few random door prizes.